-The Berry Boys; The Speakers for the Dead is a documentary currently in post-production here at ProductionShed.TV, being produced for TVNZ in collaboration with Sunday and Te Papa and with funding from NZ on Air.
-See Sunday's item on the Boys here -- http://tvnz.co.nz/sunday/s2013-ep34-video-5593023
+The Berry Boys is a documentary produced for TVNZ in collaboration with TVOne's Sunday and Te Papa and with funding from NZ on Air.
+The documentary screened on TVOne on Sunday the 3rd of August 2014, at 10:30pm and again on Sunday the 10th of August at 11:55am 2014.

 Between 1914 and 1918, dozens of photographs were taken of young men about to embark on a journey they would never forget and in some cases never return from.
 In the 1990s, these photographs were found in a cupboard by one of the tenants of 147 Cuba Street, Wellington.
 This was the former premises of Berry & Co, well-known Wellington portrait photographers, established in 1897 by William Berry.